WebAssembly/WASI/legacy/application-abi.md

 are relative to this table's index space.

-When `_start` or `_initialize` is called, environments shall provide file descriptors with indices 0, 1, and 2 representing file-like resources for standard input, standard output, and standard error.
+When `_start` or `_initialize` is called, environments shall provide file descriptors with indices 0, 1, and 2 representing stream resources for standard input, standard output, and standard error.
 Environments may provide additional "preopen" file descriptors that can be inspected with `fd_prestat_get` and `fd_prestat_dir_name`.
 These resources may be closed at